-- Follow event companies on social networking sites like Facebook, Twitter, or Plancast as they are most likely to promote their events through these channels.
+- Follow event companies on social networking sites like Facebook and Twitter as they are most likely to promote their events through these channels.

-While you may find renting your home during an event very lucrative and enjoyable, there are many things you should do before starting to advertise, especially if you’re renting out your primary home or new to managing a vacation rental.
+While you may find renting your home during an event very lucrative and enjoyable, there are many things you should do before starting to advertise, especially if you are renting out your primary home or are new to managing a vacation rental.

 Determine short-term rental rules

 Check with your city, county, state, and/or homeowner’s association if there are any specific rules and regulations regarding short-term and long-term rentals during local events in your region.
 You need to check with each governing body to obtain information on any rules regarding minimum stays, health code inspections, permits, fire safety, and insurance.
 This checklist is important because some governing bodies will levy hefty fines for the first contravention, while you might find others who will waive short-term or long-term rental restrictions for city-wide local events.